-I am currently employed as the curriculum coordinator at the Center for English as a Second Language (CESL) at Southern Illinois University, where I integrate my design approach from Wiggins & McTighe’s Understanding by Design framework to revise our curriculum to meet the needs of our diverse learners.
-My approach at CESL differs from that in Russia because I work as part of a faculty committee focused on developing curriculum.
-Instead of me identifying the content needs of English language teachers as in Russia, we are identifying the academic, linguistic, and cultural needs of our students.
-This approach thrives on partnerships with the CESL faculty and staff as well as the faculty of Southern Illinois University.
-These successful partnerships have helped me thrive with instructional design helped me grow as a coordinator and leader.
+As the curriculum coordinator at the Center for English as a Second Language (CESL) at Southern Illinois University, I integrated my design approach with Wiggins & McTighe’s Understanding by Design framework to revise our curriculum to meet the needs of our diverse learners.
+My approach at CESL differed from the one I used in Russia because I was part of a faculty committee focused on developing curriculum.
+Instead of me alone identifying the content needs of English language teachers, we are identified the academic, linguistic, and cultural needs of our students.
+This approach thrived on partnerships with the CESL faculty and staff as well as the faculty of Southern Illinois University.
+These successful partnerships along with instructional design helped me grow as a coordinator and leader.

 Culturally Responsive Teaching

 Culturally responsive teaching also informs my teaching philosophy.
 Although I have been practicing various components of culturally responsive teaching since I started my career in English language education, I first became aware of this approach as a research assistant at the University of Iowa.
 Culturally responsive teaching was the main focus of my work at Kirkwood Community College, where I designed and facilitated opportunities for Kirkwood faculty to develop this teaching approach.
 My international teaching experience has helped me develop my cultural responsiveness as I quickly discovered that using the cultural knowledge and frames of reference help to make English language learning more relevant to and effective for them.
 Because I learned this early on in my career, I had assumed that this was common sense for all teachers.
 For me to be an effective teacher, I believe that I need to learn as much about my students, in terms of their background and expectations, as they need to learn from me and the course that I am teaching.